ksauka/ksauka.github.io/index.md

 #### Hi there 👋

-I am currently pursuing Msc in the Department of IT Convergence Engineering in Gachon University, Korea, and working as a researcher in AI Security lab Gachon University.
+I am currently pursuing Msc in the Department of Software, College of IT Convergence in Gachon University, Korea, and working as a researcher in AI Security lab Gachon University.
 I have completed my my first master's from the Department of Global Business and Etrepreneurship  (2019-2021) at the same University .
 My undergrad was from the Department of Business Management Science (BTech Honours Degree in Financial Engineering ) Harare Institute of Technology  (2012-2016).
 <br><br>
 #### My current research interests include